satriafii/satriafii.my.id/content/post/can-i-just-die.md

 Want to hug people that have sad face

-But I'm to cold to hug anybody
+But I'm too cold to hug anybody

 I scream just to make someone hear how much pain I hold.